 In Summer 2018 she delivered a programme called Poetry in Motion for Watermans Arts Centre, teaching poetry through dance and movement.

-Throughout 2016 and 2017 she was an artist for Active Families, a project set up by Dance Network Association to examine the social impacts of creative dance for children under the age of 5 with their families.
+Throughout 2016 and 2017 she worked for Active Families, a project set up by Dance Network Association to examine the social impacts of creative dance for children under the age of 5 with their families.
 Aiming to tackle social isolation and cultural segregation, research outcomes from the project showed that dance has the ability to transcend cultural, social and economic challenges that participants face, bringing them together to feel emotionally, physically and mentally connected.

 Emily works closely with artist Louise Klarnett, specialist in early years dance work, who has influenced her practice in this area.